 - 1. Significant nexus findings for non-RPW that has no adjacent wetlands and flows directly or indirectly into TNWs.
 Explain findings of presence or absence of significant nexus below, based on the tributary itself, then go to Section III.D: - 2.
 Significant nexus findings for non-RPW and its adjacent wetlands, where the non-RPW flows directly or indirectly into TNWs.
-Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D: The on-site wetland sheetflows during rain events into the non-RPW culvert and open ditches.
-The culvert and ditches carry pollutants and orginisms into the downstream RPWS and TNW, thus providing a physical, chenical, and biological connection to the downstream waters (RPWs and TNW). - 3.
+Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D: - 3.
 Significant nexus findings for wetlands adjacent to an RPW but that do not directly abut the RPW.
 Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D: